sanity-io/client/README.md

    console.log(resultSourceMap)
    ```

-Once enabled, the `resultSourceMap` property will always exist on the response, given your `apiVersion` is recent enough.
-If there is no source map, it will be an empty object.
-There's also a TypeScript definition for it:
+If your `apiVersion` is `2021-03-25` or later,  the `resultSourceMap` property will always exist in the response after enabling it.
+If there is no source map, `resultSourceMap` is an empty object.
+This is the corresponding TypeScript definition:

 ```ts
 import type {ContentSourceMapping} from '@sanity/client'